gardenlinux/glrd/README.md

   --no-query            Do not query and use existing releases using glrd command.
 Be careful, this can delete your releases.
   --input-stdin         Process a single input from stdin (JSON data).
   --input               Process input from --input-file.
-  --no-output-split     Do not split Output into stable+patch and nightly.
+  --no-output-split     Do not split Output into major+minor and nightly.
 Additional output-files *-nightly and *-dev will not be created.
   --s3-create-bucket    Create an S3 bucket.
   --s3-update           Update (merge) the generated files with S3.
   --output-all          Download and write all release files found in S3 to local disk